 3.1 The inspectors observed lessons, conducted formal interviews with pupils and examined samples of pupils' work.
-They held discussions with members of staff and with chair of governors and a group of governors, scrutinised evidence of extra-curricular activities and attended house, form meetings, chapel and an assembly.
+They held discussions with members of staff and with the chair of governors, and attended form meetings, chapel and assemblies.
 Inspectors visited boarding houses and the learning support and educational resource areas.
 The responses of parents and pupils to pre-inspection questionnaires were analysed, and the inspectors examined curriculum and other documentation made available by the school.